noskovvkirill/mirror_feed/README.md

 # An alternative reading client for the Mirror.xyz

+## Contacts
+Made by @noskovvkirill
+Find me on Twitter or noskovvkirill@gmail.com

+Contributions are welcomed :-)
 ## Goals and principles

 ✦✦✦ Curation
-✦ Reading as a shared experience, conversation and exploration
+✦ Reading as a shared experience and exploration
-✦ Come for the tool.. stay for the ...
-✦ Mirror as a protocol to build upon, not the parent project to look at
+✦ Mirror as a protocol to build on, not the platform
 ✦ Highly customizable

-I tried to verify mirror signatures onchain but realized that a simple legitimacy through staking may work.
-I desensitize cybil attacks – the access to curation spaces is limited.
-Rewards are based on the N of people who staked for a specific item.
-Rewards should be small ~0 if a small number of curators have staked the tokens.
-WIP
 ## Design exploration
 Random explorations when thinking in code doesnt work https://www.figma.com/file/yJ8Ram0xgkGsufTkF8VTil/MirrorPubSub?node-id=0%3A1